laravel/docs/validation.md

 <a name="rule-integer"></a>
 #### integer

-The field under validation must be like an integer, but will not check the type.
+The field under validation must be an integer.

+> {note} This validation rule does not verify that the input is of the "integer" variable type, only that the input is a string or numeric value that contains an integer.

 <a name="rule-ip"></a>
 #### ip